NCERT Exemplar Solutions Class 10 Science Chapter 13 – Free PDF Download

-1. Fuse is a safety device adapted in household wiring and in electrical appliances.
+1. Fuse is a safety device used in household wiring and in electrical appliances.

-3. Fuse prevents accidental fire which may happen because of a short circuit.
+3. It prevents accidental fire, which may happen because of a short circuit.

 Students of Class 10 are advised to refer to the NCERT Solutions from BYJU’S to gain a grip on the important concepts.
 The solutions are prepared with the main aim of helping students with their exam preparation.
-The stepwise explanations in a simple language boosts the confidence among students to appear for the exam without fear.
+The stepwise explanations in simple language boost the confidence of students to attempt the board exam without fear.

 |NCERT Exemplar Class 10 Science Chapter 12 Electricity|